-MICRO LOANS provide needed capital.
-Since lack of capital is the one of the primary reasons women living in the developing world are unable to earn a sustainable income, we provide micro loans of $100- $300 to start or grow a small business.
+Since lack of capital is one of the primary reasons women living in the developing world are unable to earn a sustainable income, we provide micro loans of $50- $300 to start or grow a small business.
 With their micro loans, women purchase seeds, chickens, feed, second-hand clothing, and other items to sell at greater profit and earn a sustainable income.

 On average, each borrower supports a family of five.
 Therefore, each micro loan benefits around five people.
 When the loan is paid back and loaned out again and again, the number of people benefited exponentially multiplies.

-MENTORING: We also provide a trained, local loan coordinator for every twenty women.
-Our coordinators meet with each woman on a one-to-one basis once a month to monitor her success, advise her and help her solve any problems that are impeding the growth of her business.
-Our loan coordinators also continue to emphasize the importance of saving, a concept that is often new to women who have been previously living at a subsistence level.
+We also provide a trained, local Peer Counselor for the women borrowers.
+The Peer Counselors work with the leaders of the borrowing groups to resolve any problems the women may experience that would impede the growth of their businesses.
+The Peer Counselors also continue to emphasize the importance of saving, a concept that is often new to women who have been previously living at a subsistence level.

-PEER SUPPORT: We loan to local women’s groups, who have already formed a Community Based Organization (CBO) in order to support each other in their communities.
-By loaning to these established women’s groups, we tap into an already supportive and cooperative atmosphere.
-After our borrowers receive their micro loans, they continue to meet with other women in their loan group.
+We loan to local women in self-selected groups.
+The members cross guarantee the loans of each other member in the group.
+By loaning to these groups, we tap into an already supportive and cooperative atmosphere.
+After our borrowers receive their micro loans, they continue to meet with the other women in their loan group.
 They share success stories, ideas about what’s working or not working in their businesses.
 They support and educate each other as they grow and develop as businesswomen.